From Aggression to Rehabilitation: Domestic Violence Charge Options

 One potential reduction for a domestic violence charge is a charge of assault or battery.
 Assault and battery charges typically involve intentional physical harm or the threat of physical harm towards another person.
 While domestic violence charges often involve assault or battery, the distinction between the two lies in the severity of the act and the intent behind it.
 If the prosecutor determines that the evidence does not support a domestic violence charge, they may agree to reduce the charge to assault or battery.

-Assault refers to the act of intentionally causing apprehension of harmful or offensive contact without actually making physical contact.
+Assault refers to the act of intentionally causing apprehension of harmful or offensive without actually making physical contact.
 It involves the threat of violence or the use of force, which leads the victim to fear immediate harm.

 Battery, on the other hand, involves the intentional and unlawful physical contact with another person.
 Unlike assault, battery requires physical contact, which can range from a simple push to more severe acts of violence.